Dante-Broggi/swift-evolution/0000-template.md

 ## Introduction

 `Sequence` is currently the root protocol for allowing a type to be used in a `for in` loop.
-However, dispite not guaranteeing anything more, it's name and helper functions imply such.
+However, dispite not guaranteeing anything more, it's name and helper functions imply that a `Sequence` should have an intrinsic order.
-Thus, it is proposed we lift the core functionality to a new protocol with a new name: `Iterable` and add guarantees to `Sequence` that the helper functions were assuming.
-Additionaly, this proposal suggests the possibility of requiring Iterators (`IteratorProtocol`) to conform to `Sequence`, permitting anyone to recover a `Sequence` from an `Iterable` by explicitly requesting the type impose an order on it's elements by calling `makeIterator()`.
+Thus, it is proposed we lift the core functionality to a new protocol with a new name: `Iterable` and add guarantees to match what the helper functions imply already hold.
+Additionaly, this proposal suggests the possibility of requiring Iterators (`IteratorProtocol`) of `Sequences` to conform to `Sequence` themselves.

 Swift-evolution thread: [Discussion thread topic for that proposal](https://lists.swift.org/pipermail/swift-evolution/)